Wilhelman/Tabula-Rasa-Engine/README.md

 ﻿# Tabula Rasa Engine
-A 3d game engine developed with opengl in c ++

-This project has been done by two students of CITM - UPC (Terrasa, Spain).
+A 3d game engine developed with OpenGL in c ++.
+This project has been done by two students of CITM - UPC (Terrasa, Spain) for the subject Game Engines,

 * [Github repository](https://github.com/Wilhelman/Tabula-Rasa-Engine)
 * [Website] NOT YET